fabiomattei/uddocs/_docs/actions.md

 # Actions

 Actions are links in un UD application.
-It is usually structured has un array of objects, each object is an action (or a link).
+It is usually structured as un array of objects, each object is an action (or a link).

 The properties of the action object are: